Visit

 WHAT

-The Museum of Luni includes the exhibition site and the archaeological area of the excavations of the ancient Roman colony dedicated to the goddess Luna.
+The Museum of Luni includes both the exhibition building and the archaeological area of the ancient Roman colony dedicated to the goddess Luna.

 HOW LONG

-The route can be short or long, depending on personal interest: the archaeological area, currently immersed in the fields of the Lunense plain, is very large (it covers almost the entire area of the ancient Roman city!): on average, we recommend that you have about two hours available.
+The visit can be as short or as long as your interest allows: the archaeological area, now surrounded by the fields of the Lunigiana plain, is extensive (it covers almost the entire area of the ancient Roman city!).
+On average, we recommend setting aside about two hours.

 TIPS

-For the visit, we suggest wearing comfortable footwear and a hat to protect yourself from the sun.
+We recommend wearing comfortable shoes and a hat to protect yourself from the sun.

 Espandi +